ComputeStacks/ansible-install/README.md

 ## Prerequisites

+1. You will need a valid license to proceed with the installation.
+You can purchase, or request a demo license, by visiting: [accounts.computestacks.com/store/computestacks](https://accounts.computestacks.com/store/computestacks)

-Ensure your local machine:
+2. Ensure your local machine:
     * Has ansible installed and configured, with the following plugins installed:

         ```bash
         ansible-galaxy collection install community.general
         ansible-galaxy collection install ansible.posix
         ```

     * You've connected at least once to each machine over ssh, or you've configured ansible to automatically accept SSH host keys during the initial connection. (see below)

 ## DNS: Before You Proceed